lad-sapienza/BraDypUS/bdus-docs/api/index.md

 Foreach API call the **application name**  and a set of **parameters** should be provided in the URL in the form: `https://{base-url}/api/{app-name}/?parameters`, eg.: `https://bdus.cloud/dev/db/api/tests/?parameters`

 ### Available parameters
-- `pretty` [bool, optional, default: 0]: if seto to `1` the returned JSON will be indented for easier reading
+- `pretty` [bool, optional, default: 0]: if set to `1` the returned JSON will be indented for easier reading

-- `debug` [bool, optional, default: 0]: if seto to `1` the debug will be turned on and detailed information on errorwill be returned
+- `debug` [bool, optional, default: 0]: if set to `1` the debug will be turned on and detailed information on errorwill be returned

 - `verb` [string, **required**]
 The verb tells the API what to do.
 One of the following strings ca be used: